matrix-org/vodozemac/README.md

 # Megolm

-Megolm is an AES-based single ratchet for group conversations with a large number of participants, where using Olm would be cost prohibitive, (because it would imply establishing a pairwise channel between each pair of participants).
+Megolm is an AES-based single ratchet for group conversations with a large number of participants, where using Olm would be cost prohibitive because it would imply encrypting each message individually for each participant.
+Megolm sidesteps this by encrypting messages with a symmetric ratchet, shared once with each participant and then reused for a sequence of messages before rotating.

 This is a trade-off in which we lose Olm's self-healing properties, because someone in possession of a Megolm session at a particular state can derive all